 Google Drive users can turn on a setting Convert Uploads by visiting the link – https://drive.google.com/drive/settings and selecting the checkbox saying Convert uploaded files to Google Docs editor format.
 Click the DONE option at the top right to save this setting.

 Now the uploaded formats will be automatically converted into the Google Drive supported formats.

-.GDOCX, .GDRAW, .GFORM, .GLINK, .GMAP, .GSHEET, .GSLIDES, .GTABLE, .3GPP, .AI, .AVI, .BMP, .CSS, .CSV, .DOC, .DOCX, .DXF, .EPS, .FLV, .HTML, .JPEG, .JPG, .MOV, .MP3, .MTS, .ODS, .ODT, .OGG, .PAGES, .PDF, .PHP, .PNG, .PPT, .PPTX, .PS, .PSD, .RTF, .SVG, .TIF, .TIFF, .TSV, .TTF, .TXT, .WAV, .WMV, .XLS, .XLSX, .XPS, .ZIP.
+Some common file formats/extensions supported by Google Drive are: .GDOCX, .GDRAW, .GFORM, .GLINK, .GMAP, .GSHEET, .GSLIDES, .GTABLE, .3GPP, .AI, .AVI, .BMP, .CSS, .CSV, .DOC, .DOCX, .DXF, .EPS, .FLV, .HTML, .JPEG, .JPG, .MOV, .MP3, .MTS, .ODS, .ODT, .OGG, .PAGES, .PDF, .PHP, .PNG, .PPT, .PPTX, .PS, .PSD, .RTF, .SVG, .TIF, .TIFF, .TSV, .TTF, .TXT, .WAV, .WMV, .XLS, .XLSX, .XPS, .ZIP.